 The Long Island Sound Mentor Teacher Program engages certified educators to share their successful strategies for implementing Long Island Sound into existing curricula with their peers in professional development workshops.
 All workshop lessons and activities designed for use in the classroom or field are aligned to the content standards of the Connecticut/New York Science Frameworks and/or the National Science Education Standards, in a format that can be easily implemented into existing curricula.
 The Long Island Sound Mentor Teachers plan interdisciplinary sessions that include a participant field component within the Long Island Sound watershed.

-In lieu of the 2020 LISMT workshops, the Long Island Sound Study will be sharing other online resources and hosting webinars around different Long Island Sound topics.
+In lieu of the 2020 and 2021 LISMT workshops, the Long Island Sound Study will be sharing other online resources and hosting teacher webinars around different Long Island Sound topics.
 If you are interested in leading a webinar or want to be included in our educator mailing list to find out about upcoming opportunities, reach out to Jimena at [email protected].

 From Your Yard To The River: Teacher Workshop for Upper Elementary and Middle School TeachersSaturday, October 5, 2019 from 9:00am-1:30pm, with optional seining until 2pm.
 Marine Environmental Stewardship Center, Cedar Beach, 231 Harbor Beach Road, Mount Sinai NY 11766.